samahAbujwaied/reading-notes/class-01.md

 **To write a script, you need to first state your goal and then list the tasks that need to be completed in order to achieve it.**

-** Start with the big picture of what you want to achieve, and break that down into smaller steps.**
+**Start with the big picture of what you want to achieve, and break that down into smaller steps.**

 1. DEFINE THE GOAL.
 2. DESIGN THE SCRIPT.
 3. CODE EACH STEP.

+?[What is the answer to Life, the Universe and Everything?]

+-[ ] There is no answer to that!
+-[ ] Sleep and eat
+-[x] Easy, this is 42
+-[ ] Peace & Love